PJC-1/maps/README.md

 ###27.

-Import `Super Agent` to make api calls, we import this in the `app.js` file.
+Import `Super Agent` to make api calls, we import this in the `app.js` file with this line of code: <code>import superagent from 'superagent'</code>

+Click here for more information [SuperAgent](https://visionmedia.github.io/superagent/).

 ![alt tag](https://github.com/PJC-1/maps/blob/master/pics/27.png)